stroucki/venti-streamchunk/README.md

 ## Introduction to venti

-Venti is a write-once read-many object storage system, where the keys are the SHA1 hash of the value (data) itself.
+Venti is a write-once read-many key-value storage system, where the keys are the SHA1 hash of the value (data) itself.
 It was developed as part of the Plan9 operating system.
-A port to unix systems exists.
+A port to Unix systems of Plan9 software exists by the name of Plan9 from User Space, or plan9port.

 Plan9's venti, even though it has several bad design decisions, has proven itself in my environment to be a safe, archival, WORM